anodyne/nova/README.md

 Last Update
 -----------
-10 February 2010
+11 February 2010

 Latest Updates
 --------------
+* fixed bug where the system wouldn't respect daylight savings time changes
+* fixed bug where deleting a tour item would leave orphan dynamic data in the database
+* updated the tour model to include an identifier in the delete_tour_field_data method
-* updated the managed docked items page to be able to edit a docked item
+* updated the ajax controller to be able to handle deletion confirmation for a docked item
-* updated the managed docked items page to display active, inactive and pending docked items
-* updated the icon-delete icon
-* added manage_docked_edit view file
-* added the icon-cross icon
-* added the icon-check icon
+* added the del_docked_item ajax view

 Changes in 0.9.5
 ----------------